KiranLDA/migflow/README.md

 # Prioritising sites

-This uses a reverse greedy approch to find sites which contribute least to population flow, remove them, and reallocate population flow through the network based on remaining sites.
+This uses a reverse greedy approch to find sites which contribute least to population flow, remove them, and reallocate population flow through the network based on the carrying capacity of remaining sites.
 This process is done iteratively until no sites are left.

 ```r
 # priotise sites according to flow through network